How to Start a Tire Shredding Business

-A tire shredding business takes old tires that would normally go to landfills and shreds them to be used to make other recycled rubber products.
-Uses include landscaping rubber mulch for athletic fields and playgrounds, rubberized asphalt, rubber mats, replacing sand or clay for road and landfill construction, tire-derived fuel (TDF) as a cleaner alternative to coal for cement kilns, paper mills, and utility boilers, and more.
-The tire recycling companies get their tires from a variety of sources, including tire retailers, car rental services, and trucking companies.
+A tire shredding business takes old tires that would normally go to landfills and shreds them into a rubber powder and tire chips to be used to make other recycled rubber products.
+Uses for waste tires include landscaping rubber mulch for athletic fields and playgrounds, rubberized asphalt, rubber mats, replacing sand or clay for road and landfill construction, tire-derived fuel oil (TDF) as a cleaner alternative to coal for cement kilns, paper mills, and utility boilers, and more.
+The tire recycling companies get their waste tires from a variety of sources, including tire retailers, car rental services, and trucking companies.

 According to BCC Research, the global market for scrap tires management and rubber remediation was $7.6 billion in 2017 and is expected to grow to $9.5 billion by 2022.
 The growth has largely been driven by government regulations regarding scrap tire disposal.

-The industry is expected to grow due to the increasing need for eco-friendly solutions and recycling, as well as the many potential uses for shredded rubber.
+The industry is expected to grow due to the increasing need for eco-friendly solutions and recycling of waste tires, as well as the many potential uses for shredded rubber.
 The tire industry is committed to recycling options for used tires, which should help tremendously in propelling the tire shredding sector.